6 recommended OTC drugs

 • Quercetin.

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace advice from a doctor or pharmacist.
+Medical disclaimer: the information in this guide is for informational purposes and does not replace the advice of a doctor or pharmacist.
 For diagnosis and treatment, consult a healthcare professional.

-24/7 pharmacies for atopic dermatitis
+Medicines used for atopic dermatitis

 Search the pharmacy